Microsomes/Flutter-simple-tictactoe/README.md

-# ttt
+# TicTacToe

-A new Flutter project.
+A simple game made in flutter.
+Have fun !!!

 ## Getting Started

+1) Download the Project Zip
+2) Unzip
+3) Open in code editor and run Pub get
+4) Flutter run

 This project is a starting point for a Flutter application.